Aditya51002/Ink-wise/README.md

 ### Common Issues

+**Login/Signup Not Working**
+- Make sure MongoDB is running and accessible
+- Passwords are securely hashed—do not insert users manually with plain text passwords
+- Always use the signup form to create new users

 **API Key Not Found**
-- Ensure `.env` file exists and contains valid `API_KEY`
+- Ensure `.env` file exists and contains valid `GEMINI_API_KEY`
 - Check console for loading errors
-- Verify `.env-config.js` is loaded before main scripts

-**MIME Type Errors**
+**Server/Port Issues**
+- Always use the Flask server (`python app.py`)
-- Always use a local server (never open files directly)
+- Do not open HTML files directly or use a static server for dynamic features
-- Check file extensions and server configuration

-**Navigation Issues**
-- Verify file paths in onclick handlers
-- Ensure all HTML files are in the same directory

 **Styling Problems**
 - Check Tailwind CSS CDN connection